 Expect from us a yoga practice that is gentle, respects your body and is based on authentic tradition, yet with the elements of yogatherapy and adapted for modern needs.
 It means that most of the techniques, kriyas and asanas are simple enough and are easy to follow for an average normal person but are designed to have a profound effect on one's body and mind.
 They make your body fit, healthy and energised and your mind clear and balanced.
 The only condition is your wish for a change, some effort and regularity.

-April - October 2018 All instructions are in English unless otherwise specified See our methods and styles description here Please arrive 5-10 min before the class Try to avoid heavy food 3 hours before the class Please register for any class in advance!
-In case of rain classes are canceled
+April - October 2019 All instructions are in English unless otherwise specified See our methods and styles description here Please arrive 5-10 min before the class Try to avoid heavy food 3 hours before the class Please register for any class in advance!
+In case of heavy rain or wind classes are canceled

 17:30–19:00 Monday & Wednesday, drop-in

 Modern combination of traditional Hatha, Kriya and Raja Yoga.
 Suitable for beginners and intermediate level.
 All are welcome!
 Book here

 Breathe, move and get more vital.
 Let your Chi flow for the whole day!